garrandall/popular-music-data/tracks/demon-lil-wayne.md

 A demon with demands, a demon with demands
 I'm a demon with demands, I got demons on demand
 Yeah, yeah, yeah, I'm a demon by demand too
-Yeah, brought the demon out the man, ooh
+Yeah, brought the demon out the man, oh
 She agree to my demands too
-You done brought the demon out the man, ooh
+You done brought the demon out the man, oh
 Brought the demon out her ass too